edgsel/aml/README.md

 * More tests (acceptance, unit, integration)
 * Improved name matching logic
 * Elasticsearch instead of Postgres
+* Pagination can be added to /sanction-person/check in case many matches are returned

 ## Simplified flow diagram of name matching algorithm